DmitryKey/bert-solr-search/README.md

 ===
 There are two streamlit demos for running BERT search for Solr and Elasticsearch.
 Each demo compares to BM25 based search.
+The following assumes that you have bert-as-service up and running (if not, laucnh it with `bash start_bert_server.sh`) and either Elasticsearch or Solr running with the index containing field with embeddings.

 To run a demo, execute the following on the command line from the project root: